add_bare_numeral_formParse.add_bare_numeral_form : (char * string option) -> unit

 Fails if the suffix character is not a letter.

-The following function, binary_of
+The following function, binary_of, defined with

 equations: